mddown/Deep-Learning-proj2/README.md

 # Instructions on how to use this repo
 1. Download the repo
-2. Install needed python lobraries from requirements.txt
+2. Install needed python libraries from requirements.txt
 3. Run python notebook